martinschneider/justtestlah/src/site/markdown/index.md

 You can specify the location of `justtestlah.properties` on start-up by providing it as a system property: `-DjusttestlahProperties=/path/to/justtestlah.properties`.
 If no path is specified it will be loaded from the classpath.

 ## Test runner
 JustTestLah! uses [JUnit](https://junit.org) to run the tests.
-All you need to do is add an empty class which extends `io.github.martinschneider.justtestlah.JustTestLahTest`:
+All you need to do is add an empty class which extends `qa.justtestlah.JustTestLahTest`:

 ```java
 public class TestRunner extends JustTestLahTest {}